karki011/CourseMaterial/cs/classes.markdown

 ## Constructor

-Similar to an object initializer, a constructor allows you to assign property values when you create the instance of a class.
+A constructor allows you to assign property values when you create the instance of a class.
 This makes code cleaner and allows us to ensure that every value is properly set at the time of initialization.

 In addition, you can also execute other necessary "setup" code at the time of constructing an instance: